tinacms/tina.io/content/docs/tina-cloud/dashboard/projects.md

 a few minutes, the new branch will be available in your GitHub repository with any changes in Tina Cloud.
 A pull request can then be created to merge the changes to your desired branch.

-##### Branch "Resync"
+##### Branch "Reindex"

-Clicking "Resync" on a branch will completely reset the cached copy of your GitHub repository and initiate a reindexing process.
+Clicking "Reindex" on a branch will completely reset the cached copy of that branch in your GitHub repository and initiate a reindexing process.
 Any changes only present in the cached copy will be lost.
-Before resetting the cache, you should ensure that any changes have been successfully pushed to GitHub using the Export Branch feature.
+Before reindexing, you should ensure that any changes have been successfully pushed to GitHub using the Export Branch feature.

 ##### Force Push